The Best Free Real-Time Stock Charts for Day Traders

 Technician is free to use upon signup.
 Trading is available through Technician charts, assuming a brokerage account is opened with a partnering broker.
 Add-ons are available through the Technician Marketplace for a monthly subscription fee.

 The free version is usually clear of ads, allowing you to analyze your charts uninterrupted.
-But although the lack of ads is a huge bonus, Technician lacks some of the technical analysis functionality offered by other platforms.
-Technician promises that a new and improved version is in the works as of April 2018, so stand by.
+Although the lack of ads is a huge bonus, Technician lacks some of the technical analysis functionality offered by other platforms.
+However, Technician promises that a new and improved version is in the works.

 Technician users gain access to real-time charts when they connect to a live brokerage account to Technician.

 FreeStockCharts was one of the first websites to offer charts that were functional, attractive, and easy to navigate.
 Day traders can monitor stock prices on 1-, 2-, 3-, 5-, 10-, and 15-minute time frames.

-There are technical indicators and drawing tools, too, as well as a stock comparison feature.
+There are technical indicators and drawing tools, as well as a stock comparison feature.
 Save portfolios, scan for stocks, and create various chart layouts.
 Create alerts or trade reminders, and easily share your charts on Twitter or Facebook.
 Real-time index and Forex data are also provided, as well as delayed data for Canadian stocks.

 Ads are a constant feature, however.
 They don't interfere with analysis, but they do reduce the size of the chart area on your screen.
 In terms of technical tools, FreeStockCharts falls somewhat in the middle.
 On the plus side, it's very user-friendly, at least if you're not looking for fancy, rare or elusive indicators.

-Unfortunately, FreeStockCharts only runs on Internet Explorer and Safari for Mac as of April 2018.
+Unfortunately, FreeStockCharts only runs on Internet Explorer and Safari for Mac.
 Paid plans for FreeStockCharts start at $19.99 a month.

 StockCharts is one of those trackers that offers both paid and free options, but the free content is limited.
 You can pay as little as $14.95 a month for a Basic subscription to as much as $39.95 a month for a Pro subscription if you want more bells and whistles.
 StockCharts offers a one-month free trial for those who are reluctant to part with their cash.